-5 (a) Digestion / hydrolysis / breakdown of a disaccharide into monosaccharides; OR (glucose and galactose form lactose) glucose is a monosaccharide; max 1 (b) (i) Dipeptidase / disaccharidase / named disaccharidase; 1 (ii) Enzymes not lost (with gut contents) / more effective absorption of products formed by these enzymes; 1 (c) No ATP formed / no energy released by respiration; [reject "making" energy] Link ATP to active transport (of galactose) into cells; 2 [5] 6 (a) A and structure(of A) is complementary to that of the active site; (b) idea that non-competitive inhibitor(C) binds at a site not the active site; binding causes a change in the shape of the active site; substrate is no longer able to bind to the active site; (c) (i) peptide; 3 (ii) idea that amino acid chain folds / tertiary structure; named bond holding tertiary structure e.g. ionic disulphide hydrogen; {reject peptide) 2 [7]
+5 (a) Digestion / hydrolysis / breakdown of a disaccharide into monosaccharides; OR (glucose and galactose form lactose) glucose is a monosaccharide; max 1 (b) (i) Dipeptidase / disaccharidase / named disaccharidase; 1 Enzymes not lost (with gut contents) / more effective absorption of products formed by these enzymes; 1 (c) No ATP formed / no energy released by respiration; [reject "making" energy] Link ATP to active transport (of galactose) into cells; 2 [5] 6 (a) A and structure(of A) is complementary to that of the active site; 1 (b) idea that non-competitive inhibitor(C) binds at a site not the active site; binding causes a change in the shape of the active site; substrate is no longer able to bind to the active site; () 3 (c) (i) peptide; 1 (ii) idea that amino acid chain folds / tertiary structure; named bond holding tertiary structure e.g. ionic disulphide hydrogen; {reject peptide) 2 [7]

-7 (a) (i) box drawn around R group (i.e. CH 2 OH group) (allow circle if labelled R); (anow on ole in labelled 1 ty, 1 ele drawn around either of the ${\rm Hs}$ on ${\rm NH_2}$ group and circle drawn and the ${\rm OH}$; 1 (b) (i) (di) peptide and water; 1 (ii) pep otide; 1 (c) sequence of amino acids changes; tertiary structure changes / folds in a different way; bonds form in different places; (Reject peptide bonds) ' , , 3 [7] 8 (a) (i) am monia / ammonium ions / compound; 1 (ii) glu cose; 1 (b) final acce to form w eptor for hydrogen: vater; 2 (c) s can continue; accept more hydrogen; 2 (d) produces or (shape or ry / tertiary structure; s particular shape of active site; f) active site; sentary to shape of substrate:
+7 (a) (i) box drawn around R group (i.e. CH 2 OH group) (allow circle if labelled R); 1 (ii) circle drawn around either of the Hs on NH2 group and circle drawn around the OH; 1 (b) (i) (di)peptide and water; 1 (ii) peptide; (c) sequence of amino acids changes; tertiary structure changes / folds in a different way; bonds form in different places; 1 (Reject peptide bonds) 3 [7] 8 (a) (i) ammonia / ammonium ions / compound; 1 (ii) glucose; 1 (b) final acceptor for hydrogen: to form water; 2 (c) glycolysis can continue; NAD can accept more hydrogen; 2 (d) secondary / tertiary structure; produces particular shape of active site; or (shape of) active site; complementary to shape of substrate; 2